 These include the following:

 - The architecture firm’s fixed costs and overheads.
 As a general guide, the larger the firm, the larger the overheads and, as a result, the associated fees.
+Read more about working with smaller architecture firms here.

 The level of service and deliverables offered.
 Some practices have a much greater capability than others in terms of in-house skills and use of technology.